-- At least three days (72 hours) have passed since recovery, defined as a resolution of fever without the use of fever-reducing medications and improvement in respiratory symptoms (e.g., cough, shortness of breath);
+- At least one day (24 hours) have passed since recovery, defined as a resolution of fever without the use of fever-reducing medications and improvement in respiratory symptoms (e.g., cough, shortness of breath);

 - At least 10 days have passed since symptoms first appeared.

 - The following requirements apply to Testing under this Order: